 Deposits over insured amounts subjects the Moore County Partnership to a concentration of credit risk.
-At June 30, 2023, the Moore County Partnership did not have any bank deposits not insured by FDIC.
+At June 30, 2024, the Moore County Partnership's bank deposits in excess of the FDIC insured limit were \$27,627.

 NOTE 3 - FUNDING FROM GRANT AWARDS AND CONTRACTS